Risenio/Auto-Bank/README.md

 ## Additional information
   It will also send a warning if the same exact item is available in more than one page (i.e. Duplicate) in your storage space. (the warning will include a blue clickable links, you can click it to show the item).

-  * FAQ
+  * FAQ<br>
-    ?
+    - ?
 It have banked an item for me, and now I can't withdraw it with "That item isn't in your bank" error.
-    A: This is unrelated to script, simply you have same item, but 2 different time remaining, so make sure you don't withdraw with quantity or by right clicking on wrong stacks.
+      - A: This is unrelated to script, simply you have same item, but 2 different time remaining, so make sure you don't withdraw with quantity or by right clicking on wrong stack of that item.
-    ?
+    - ?
 It have banked all the way until full page and continued in next page.
-    ?
+    - ?
 It have banked same item in 2 different pages.
-    A: Its impossible, script will never bank an item in different page, even if page is full.
-(Make sure you don't already have that item in different pages, aka see duplicate log).
+      - A: Its impossible, script will never bank an item in different page, even if page is full.
+(Make sure you don't already have that item in different pages, aka see duplication log).

 ## Proof of concept
   <details>